 There is no need to use an immigration attorney to apply for travel authorization via ESTA.
 While there are services and travel agents that will assist with the process for a fee, we find this to be an unnecessary cost.
 The application is straightforward and takes about five minutes and $14 to complete.
 That said, foreign nationals who have been arrested, cautioned, or who have experienced immigration issues in the past may need the assistance of a lawyer to ensure they answer questions correctly.

 Foreign nationals must complete the ESTA application at least seventy-two hours in advance of trips to the US.
+Due to changes in ESTA application processing, CBP says that “real-time approvals will no longer be available.”
+Although not mandatory, CBP strongly recommends that travelers apply for their ESTA “at the time of booking their trip and no later than 72 hours prior to departure.”
+CPB notes that applicants “who apply on the same day of their flight’s departure risk not having an approved ESTA prior to their scheduled departure.”
 While completing the application, foreign nationals should have the following handy: passport, the address of where they will be staying in the US, and flight details.
 Once foreign nationals complete the ESTA application, they should keep the application number somewhere safe.
 While foreign nationals are not required to bring a printout of the application when they travel to the US, we still recommend that they keep a printout for their records.
 A printout is also useful if they need to later change any information.

 Once the ESTA application has been submitted, foreign nationals are only permitted to update their email address and the address of where they will be staying in the US.
 Foreign nationals are required to reapply for ESTA authorization if there are any other changes.
 This includes travel to Iraq, Syria, Iran, Sudan, Libya, Somalia, or Yemen on or after March 1, 2011, getting a new passport, or denial of a visa at the US Embassy/Consulate, among other changes.